-- A. Registration must be completed - B. Tech inspection must be completed - C. Minor waivers must be shown to the Youth Steward at every event for each Junior driver. - D. This must all be done BEFORE 1 hour prior to the "first car out" - III.
-Mandatory course walks - A. There will be two mandatory course walks - B. These walks will be led by the Youth Steward for the day - IV.
-Driver's meeting - A. A Junior drivers meeting will take place approximately 10-15 minute prior the event driver's meeting - B. Drivers meeting topics will focus on - 1.
-Safety - 2.
-Responsibility - 3.
-Sportsmanship - C. Junior drivers will still be required to attend the event driver's meeting - V. Event operation - A. No automobiles will be allowed to move in to, out of, or within their respective grids, or be on course while Junior karts are on course.
+- A. Registration must be completed - B. Tech inspection must be completed - C. Minor waivers must be shown to the Youth Steward at every event for each Junior driver. - D. This must all be done BEFORE 1 hour prior to the "first car out"

+III.
+Mandatory course walks

+- A. There will be two mandatory course walks - B. At least one of the course walks will be led by the Youth Steward for the day, the other course walk can be by the parents of the junior kart drivers if they have sufficient experience.

+IV.
+Driver's meeting

+- A. A Junior drivers meeting will take place approximately 10-15 minute prior the event driver's meeting

+- B. Drivers meeting topics will focus on

+- 1. Safety

+- 2. Responsibility

+- 3. Sportsmanship

+- C. Junior drivers will still be required to attend the event driver's meeting

+V. Event operation

+- A. No automobiles will be allowed to move in to, out of, or within their respective grids, or be on course while Junior karts are on course.
 All automobiles in grid should have their engines turned off for added safety. - B. Junior karts will stage in their own grid area, separate from that of the automobiles. - C. Taking their runs - 1.
 All junior karts should run in the same heat.
 Junior karts will take their first run at the beginning of their heat before any automobile is allowed on the course. - 2.
 After the junior karts have completed their first runs, including second drivers, the automobiles will take their first run.
 After the automobiles have taken their first runs and are back in grid stopped with engines off, the junior karts will start their second runs. - 3.
 This process will continue until all participants have completed their allotted runs. - 4.
-Junior karts are not to be driven to or from the grid. - D. Should the event allow for extra runs. - 1.
-Junior drivers will take their extra runs near the end of the heat. - VI.
-Work assignment - A. A suitable work assignment will be give to each Junior Driver - B. When "roaming" the event site, a buddy system will be instituted
+Junior karts are not to be driven to or from the grid. - 5.
+At the discretion of the Youth Steward the junior karts can run before the cars in a heat of their own. - D. Should the event allow for extra runs. - 1.
+Junior drivers will take their extra runs near the end of the heat. - E. FJC carts

+- 1. FJC carts shall run in their own dedicated heat, separate from all other competitors and all cars in grid shall be immobile for the duration of the runs. - VI.
+Work assignment - A. A suitable work assignment will be given to each Junior Driver - B. When "roaming" the event site, a buddy system will be instituted